-"The Taliban's "Islamic emirate" is "ready for inclusivity but not selectivity", the group's senior leader has told Al Jazeera. in response to the Western pressure for an inclusive Afghan government.
-The Taliban says members of ethnic minorities have been represented in its Cabinet announced last month and that women would be added later.
+"The Taliban's "Islamic emirate" is "ready for inclusivity but not selectivity", the group's senior leader has told Al Jazeera, in response to the Western pressure for an inclusive Afghan government.
+The Taliban says members of ethnic minorities have been represented in its Cabinet announced last month and women added that would be later.
 The Taliban has been cold to US suggestion to include "old guard" in the "inclusive" government, sources told Al Jazeera.